 Travelling without a car

 The Isle of Wight is popular with cyclists and has dedicated cycleways – many following the course of disused railway lines, signed routes, miles of bridleways and quiet country lanes – see Cyclewight for more information.
-Maps and walking guides are available in the cottage.
+Maps and walking guides are available in the cottages.

 We recommend the use of Wight Cycle Hire based locally in Yarmouth – see Wight Cycle Hire.
-They will deliver cycles to the cottage (free if the cost of cycle hire is more than £50).
+They will deliver cycles to the cottages (free if the cost of cycle hire is more than £50).

 Supporting our local community